Let's get there safe

 Wearing a helmet can save your life in the event of an accident.
 In fact, studies have shown that wearing a helmet can reduce the risk of head injury by up to 69% and the risk of death by up to 42%.
 Improve your chances of making it home safely, wear a helmet, every ride!

 At some point in your journey, everyone is a pedestrian, whether taking a hike on a trail or walking to a bus stop or a parking space.
+Pedestrians don't have protective equipment like as airbags, seat belts, and bumpers.
 We are all trying to get somewhere, so let’s share the road and get there safely.